Weather forecast for the day ahead in Sussex

 Updated

-The Met Office said it will be a dry and bright start to the day but showers will soon develop widely throughout the morning and afternoon.
+The Met Office said it will be a mostly cloudy day but some bright or sunny spells are expected.

-These are likely to be heavy and possibly thundery, with a risk of hail.
+The weather will staying mostly dry but isolated showers are possible, mainly during the afternoon.

-Showers will gradually fade away this evening, leaving conditions mostly dry with clear spells at times, according to the Met Office.
+Breezy winds are expected with a maximum temperature of 16 degrees Celsius.
+The minimum temperature will be seven degrees Celsius.

-The wind will feel breezy and cool, with the maximum temperature forecast at 12 degrees Celsius.
-The minimum temperature will be eight degrees Celsius.
+The Met Office said any showers will ease by the evening, with clear spells developing.
+Some thicker cloud could spread south during the early hours of Wednesday but it is likely to stay dry.